salesforce-misc/HelloViolet.ai/docs/conversation-input-output.md

 Scripts can use one of many supported parameter types including: `firstName`, `lastName`, `number`, `date`, `time`, `phoneNumber`, and `phrase`.

+## Output Elements

 Beyond the `say` element, scripts can provide output by:
-- Using the `sayOne` element to describe multiple optional output phrases for the framework to pick one randomly and provide for a variety of responses.
+- Using the [`sayOne`](/docs/conversation-element-sayOne) element to describe multiple optional output phrases for the framework to pick one randomly and provide for a variety of responses.
 - Using the `ask` element to ask a question to the user, which the framework will present to the user at the end of all the `say` elements.
 - Using the `prompt` element to ask one of up to 3 questions to the user, which will be presented together to the user at the end.